Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 In order to evaluate the potential importance of magnetic fields, we first need to estimate the stellar magnetic field strength. \cite{vidotto_2014} measure the magnetic field strength of 73 stars ranging from 1 Myr to 10 Gyr and found that it is proportional to $t^{-0.655 \pm 0.045}$.
 We use this scaling relation to estimate the magnetic field of the 440 Myr HD 63433.
 We find that this star is predicted to have a magnetic field strength of approximately 5 times solar, or $\sim$13 G. This is consistent with \cite{rosen_2016}, who used polarization data to measure the mean magnetic fields of five young Sun-like stars between 300 and 700 Myr and found $B_* \approx 20$G (with a range of 10-25 G), with no evidence for any age dependence.
 We adopt 20 G as the fiducial field strength and assume that, in the absence of a stellar wind, its strength falls off as $r^{-3}$ (consistent with a dipole).
 It should be noted that the mean field of the Sun varies from 0.2 to 2 G across a solar cycle \citep{plachinda_2011}, and it is likely that HD 63433 also has a variable field strength.

-According to dynamo theory, the planetary magnetic field can be approximated as $B_p \sim \sqrt{\rho \Omega/\sigma}$ \citep{sanchez-lavega_2004}, where $\rho$ is the density of the interior, $\Omega$ is the rotation rate, and $\sigma$ is the conductivity.
-If we assume that the interiors of the HD 63433 planets have Earth-like densities and conductivities, the magnetic field should scale as the square root of the rotation rate.
-If we rescale Earth's magnetic field strength (0.25-0.65 G) to account for the slower rotation rates of the HD 63433 planets, we find that the planetary magnetic field is around 0.15 G for b and 0.08 G for c.
+If we assume the Elasser number $\Lambda = \frac{\sigma B^2}{\rho \Omega}$ is 1, where $\rho$ is the density of the interior, $\Omega$ is the rotation rate, and $\sigma$ is the conductivity, we can estimate the planetary magnetic fields.
+Assuming that the interiors of the HD 63433 planets have Earth-like densities and conductivities, the magnetic field should scale as the square root of the rotation rate.
+Rescaling Earth's magnetic field strength (0.25-0.65 G) to account for the slower rotation rates of the HD 63433 planets, we find that the planetary magnetic field is around 0.15 G for b and 0.08 G for c.
 We further assume that the planetary magnetic field is a dipole and falls off with distance as $r^{-3}$.
+We note, however, that the predicted magnetic field strengths of mini Neptunes are highly uncertain.
+For example, \cite{christensen_2006} numerically analyze dynamo models and conclude that the Elasser number can range from 0.06 to 100 while the magnetic field is independent of rotation rate. \cite{christensen_2009} find using observations that B scales with $q_0^{2/3}$, where $q_0$ is the heat flux.
+If so, the magnetic field of the HD 63433 planets could be greater than that of Earth.

 Having estimated the relevant magnetic field strengths, we explore their importance for the outflow.
 Following \cite{owen_2014}, we calculate the ratio of ram pressure to magnetic pressure: